szolll/CheckMK_usbDetector/README.md

 # Usage

- Add the plugin to the default Checkmk agent's plugin folder.
+Add the plugin to the default plugin folder.